 If you want to sleep in your van, you will need some sort of bedding.
 The motto here is: whatever you are comfortable with.
 We travelled with a mattress protector, a fitted sheet, two pillows (and pillowcases) and a duvet (and duvet cover) for most of the year (plus a woollen and an electric blanket during winter).

 For the Ford Transit Campervan in 2018, our actual mattress was the standard cushion swabs used in the seating section.
-For our overland adventures in 2022, we plan to purchase the Froli Sleep System together with a memory foam, medium-density mattress.
+For our next overland adventures, we plan to purchase the Froli Sleep System together with a memory foam, medium-density mattress.

 Camp spots (even at paid campsites) are not always level, and the bigger your vehicle the more tricky it is to find a fully flat (and level) spot.
-Whenever we arrived at a campsite, we would pull our smartphone out: the free Motorhome Level App helps us to park up as level (as possible).
-Alternatively, you could use a small level tool.
+Whenever we arrived at a campsite, we would pull our smartphone out: the free Motorhome Level App (Apple Store or Google Play) helps us to park up as level (as possible).
+Alternatively, you could use a small-level tool.

 Fresh Water Hose